Debt Collection Strategies: What the Best Agencies Actually Do

 What Separates Good From Average

 The difference between a collection agency that recovers 65-75% of placed claims and one that recovers 35-45% isn't effort.
 Both make phone calls.
 Both send letters.
-Both threaten legal action.
 The difference is strategy — specifically, how the agency structures its approach, times its escalation, and leverages jurisdiction-specific tools.

 Strategy 1: Structured Escalation